Special Educational Needs and Disabilities

 Locality SEND Support

-Our Academy has become an early adopter in an exciting new initiative by Croydon Council to improve support for children with special needs or disabilities who live in Croydon.
+Our school is part of an exciting initiative by Croydon Council to improve support for children with special needs or disabilities (SEND) who live in Croydon.

-Along with several other schools in our area, we’ve been given funding to provide earlier and better targeted help and support to SEND youngsters.
-This will enable our special needs staff to work closely with our partner schools to quickly get the necessary support and help for students who are beginning to demonstrate that they have additional needs which can’t be met through our own school SEND resources.
+We are working with a cluster of local schools, who together have been given funding to provide early intervention and better targeted help to support children and young people with SEND.
+This work covers children from nursery to year 11 and will enable our special needs staff to work closely with our partner schools and nurseries to quickly get the necessary support and help for pupils who are beginning to demonstrate that they have additional needs which cannot be met through our own school SEND resources.

-This early help which may be in the form of advice, school to school support, referral to specialist services, or additional resource can be put in place rapidly without unnecessary delay.
-This is because our group of schools hold the funding between us so we can direct this to the most suitable children in an efficient targeted way.
+This early help may be in the form of advice, school to school support, referral to specialist services, or additional resources, including early years special needs funding (SENIF).
+The support can be put in place rapidly without unnecessary delay.
+This is because our group of schools manage the funding between us, so we can direct this to the most suitable children in an efficient targeted way.
+If, despite this rapid support, it is thought that a child would still benefit from an Education and Health Care Plan, the local group will work together to ensure that the application to assess is appropriate, submitted promptly with all the relevant information including from outside professionals.

 If you want to learn more about this scheme please contact our SENDCO and we will be happy to send you further details.